 What Causes an Oil Pan to Leak?

 The pan itself may leak if it sustains impact damage from an accident or road debris.
+This is far more likely if the oil pan is cast aluminum than if the oil pan is stamped steel.
 In such a scenario, the damage will usually create a hole or crack in the oil pan.
-As a result, the oil will leak out, potentially leading to significant engine damage.

 Worn or Damaged Oil Pan Gasket